evidentlyai/evidently/docs/book/monitoring/design_dashboard_api.md

 | `value: PanelValue` | Specifies the distribution to display on the Panel. <br><br> The `field_path` must point to a histogram.<br><br>*Refer to the Panel Value section below for examples.* |
 | `barmode: HistBarMode`<br><br>**Available:** `STACK`, `GROUP`, `OVERLAY`, `RELATIVE` | Specifies the distribution plot type: stacked, grouped, overlay or relative. |

-**Example**: to plot the distribution of the "education" column over time using STACK plot:
+**Example**.
+To plot the distribution of the "education" column over time using STACK plot:

 ```python
 p.dashboard.add_panel(